Fixed point theorems for groups acting on non-positively curved manifolds

 We study isometric actions of non-commutative Steinberg groups on Hadamard manifolds.
 Hadamard manifolds are complete simply connected non-positively curved Riemaniann manifolds.
 Usually Hadamard manifolds are assumed to be of finite dimension.
 We also consider the infinite dimension case.
 Recall that while finite dimensional manifolds are metrically proper (i.e. closed balls are compact), infinite dimensional manifolds are not hence we will have different treatment for each case.

 It is a well known question of Gromov whether there exist groups with no fixed point free action on CAT(0) spaces.
-Gromov conjectured that random groups have this property (see Pansu \cite {P}).
+Gromov conjectured that random groups always have a fixed point (see Pansu \cite {P}.)
 A first step in this direction was done by Arzhantseva et al..
-They introduced an example of infinite group that admits no non-trivial isometric action on finite dimensional manifolds which are p-acyclic \cite {ABJLMS}.
+They introduced an example of an infinite group that admits no non-trivial isometric action on finite dimensional manifolds which are p-acyclic \cite {ABJLMS}.
 Next it was shown by Naor and Silberman \cite {NS} that indeed not only that random groups have fixed points when acting on CAT(0) spaces, but that this property can be extended to many p-convex metric spaces.

 We focus our attention on the higher rank Steinberg groups, $St_n(R)$ when $n \geq 3$ and $R$ is either the associative ring $R=\BF_p\langle t_1,\ldots ,t_k \rangle$ (for some applications we require that $p \geq 5$) or the torsion free ring $R=\BZ \langle t_1, \ldots ,t_k\rangle$ (we use the $\langle \rangle$ sign to denote non-commutative polynomials).
-These groups are often denoted as non-commutative universal lattices.
+These groups are often called non-commutative universal lattices.
 Kassabov (and Shalom in the commutative case) coined the name as they surject on many lattices in higher rank Lie groups.
-It is for this reason that any fixed point property proved for them immediately applies for the corresponding lattices.
+It is for this reason that any fixed point property proved for them immediately applies to the corresponding lattices.
 Since lattices in p-adic analytic groups and in Lie groups do have fixed point free actions on CAT(0) spaces (their associated buildings and symmetric spaces for example) one can not hope to have such a strong result concerning their actions.
 We have therefore to assume more.